jakegrabowski/llm_engineering/week2/community-contributions/smoses/bd_evals/docs/artifact-model.md

 - `sealed`: explicitly immutable; no mutation or cleanup.
 - `failed`: dataset-level terminal failure when completion cannot proceed.

-Successful artifacts are never silently overwritten. `--force` may replace only eligible failed artifacts in a building dataset.
+Successful artifacts are never silently overwritten.
 Changed resolved configuration requires a different dataset ID.
+The current CLI has no `--force` option.

 **Verified:** `transition_lifecycle()` enforces all transition rules.
 Artifact and failure writes are accepted only while building.
 Dataset reuse